Ice Or Snow Car Accident Claims – Can I Get Compensation?

 To find out more about the injuries that can lead to ice accident claims and snow accident claims, please read on, or get in touch with our advisors today for free legal advice.

 Whiplash is when the neck and head are forced backwards and then forwards in quick succession, causing extreme stress to the cervical spine, resulting in the muscles in the neck being stretched and torn.
 Symptoms of whiplash are:

 - Tightness and reduced movement of the neck.
 The muscles are likely to feel hard or knotted.

 - Pain and stiffness in the neck when trying to look over your shoulder.

 - Pain is experienced when moving your head side to side or backwards and forwards.

 - Headaches that start at the bottom of the skull and move towards the forehead.

-If you have suffered from whiplash due to being in an icy road crash, then you will be able to make an icy car accident compensation claim.
-Just give us a call, and we can help.
+If you are unsure of the value of your injuries, give us a call, and we can provide a free valuation and guidance on how you could proceed with your claim.
 Our expert solicitors have years of experience in ice and snow accident claims and will be able to launch your claim and get you the maximum payout that you are entitled to.

 It is the duty of the local authorities to keep the primary roads in their area safe to use under The Highways Act 1980.
 The Highways Agency also have a similar duty to keep the motorways safe and passable too.